Shahina-077/NextRead/README.md

 # Next Read 📚
-*A Content-Based Book Recommendation System*
+*A Content-Based Book Recommendation App*

 ## Overview
 Next Read is a web-based book recommendation application that suggests similar books based on a user’s search by **book title, author, or genre**.